erwin4d/research_projects/Random_Projections/Generic_RP_code/README.md

 This function gets the true pairwise estimates of choice (currently, Euclidean distances and inner products only) given some matrix X.

-  - get_ordinary_pairwise_rmse_for_kval
+  - get_V_ests_generic

-This function gets all pairwise RMSE (supposing vectorization is possible - eg if no memory constraints) for fixed kval and iteration number.
+This function gets the required estimated values before computing all pairwise RMSE for fixed kval and iteration number.